 Lána completed a M.A. by research in 2017and is currently studying for a PhD in Trinity College Dublin with Funding from the Irish Research Council Employment Based Postgraduate Scholarship 2018.

 Liz McCarthy, Social and Emotional Wellbeing Coordinator

-Mary Fanning, Infant and Early Years Mental Health Coordinator
+Suzanne Garry, Infant and Early Years Mental Mental Health Coordinator

 Suzanne is a Group Psychotherapist and a Professionally Qualified Social Worker.
 Suzanne joined Youngballymun in February 2019.
 In her role as Infant Mental Health Co-ordinator, she delivers tailored interventions in Infant Mental Health (IMH) approaches to parents and carers through individualised home-visiting service and groupwork interventions.
 She is a Licensed practitioner for Circle of Security® Parenting™ and leads out on Talk and Play Everyday, a parent and toddler group designed by Youngballymun staff to support early Parent/toddler relationships in groups.

 Suzanne supports capacity building of practitioners through delivering Youngballymun’s IMH Masterclass and offering Reflective supervision to IMH Co-ordinators across the ABC community.
 Suzanne participates and contributes to the IMH Learning network on a monthly basis.
 She is also involved in creating and supporting ongoing awareness of ACE’s across agencies in Ballymun and the greater North Dublin city area.